Afton, Washington County • Daily or Annual State Park Permit needed

 What Would They do Different Next Time?

 The main thing?
-Without a heater, another blanket or two would’ve made a difference sleeping.
+Without a heater, another blanket or two would’ve helped keep them warm while sleeping.

 Clearly it would be a better experience with snow on the ground, too.
 In fact, it would be an amazing experience—provided they were warm enough—with a fresh layer of snow on the ground and on the trees.